asval211/king_county_housing_data/README.md

 Next, we built our first model using sqft_living as our main predictor because its correlation was strongest with price.
 Our train error was 0.489 and our test error was 0.502 -- this told us that sqft_living didn't account for as much variance as we had originally expected, and there were plenty of other predictors we needed to include in our model.
 Our residual model showed us there were many outliers in the data and our bin-error model showed us the errors for a few bins were high, especially for houses in the top 10% price range.

-We continued modifying our model by adding a new column called **area_basement** which was created by subtracting the difference between sqft_living and sqft_above.
+We continued modifying and iterating our model by adding a new column called **area_basement** which was created by subtracting the difference between sqft_living and sqft_above.
 We selected 12 numerical features and scaled them using RobustScaler(), and changed our target variable from **price** to **log_price**.

 We added three interaction features to the model:
  - **living_bath** (sqft_living * bathrooms)